Media

 NATIONAL MEDICAL EXCELLENCE AWARDS

-The National Medical Excellence Awards is a national-level award to recognise outstanding clinicians and healthcare professionals who made outstanding contributions in the advancement of healthcare, improvement in standards of patient safety and quality of care, which ultimately improve people’s lives.
-First awarded in 2008, there are currently five categories of awards:
+The National Medical Excellence Awards is a national-level award to recognise outstanding clinicians and healthcare professionals who made outstanding contributions in advancing healthcare, improving the standards of patient safety, driving research and education, and developing better health in the community, which ultimately improve people's lives. .
+First awarded in 2008, there are currently six categories of awards:

 • National Outstanding Clinician Award